Conaclos/dotfiles/.config/firefox/README.md

 Enable `accessibility.blockautorefresh`

+## Isolate cookies by domain

+Separate cookies by domain.
+This prevents advertisers to aggregate data over distinct websites in a single cookie.

+Enable `privacy.firstparty.isolate`

+Disable `privacy.firstparty.isolate.restrict_opener_access` to relax the policy.
+ This reduces the number of brocken websites.

 ## Remove session data, except some cookie

 Go to **Privacy** tab of Firefox preferences and set the following options: